Netflix knows you're sharing your account and may start charging you

 You know how all your friends and your away-from-home college students are currently using your Netflix credentials?
-Netflix knows it, too, and is testing a new way of allowing account sharing, but for a new fee.
+Netflix knows it, too, and is testing a new way of allowing account sharing, but for an additional fee.

 The streaming giant is currently testing a pair of new features that, while enabling memberships outside the main account household, will also add a little surcharge.